-When it comes to major league sports, the advertising opportunity is massive.
-Fans travel to see their favourite teams, playoff games bring an influx of visitors to your city, everyone wants team merchandise, and don’t forget about those viewing parties!
+Fans travel to see their favourite teams, playoff games bring an influx of visitors to cities, everyone wants team merchandise, and don’t forget about those viewing parties!
 If your brand is something that sports fans want, this could be the seasonal cycle for your biggest campaigns and revenue impact.

 - NFL fantasy lineup